PingjunChen/pydaily/README.md

 [![PyPI version](https://badge.fury.io/py/pydaily.svg)](https://badge.fury.io/py/pydaily)
 ![](https://img.shields.io/github/stars/PingjunChen/pydaily.svg)

 Motivation
 ------------
-We wrote lots of code with the same and near the same functionalities.
-Writing these code is not hard, but takes time.
-Sometimes we even need to use Google or stackoverflow to find proper solutions.
-Here I put the code that we almost need to use everyday (so comes pydaily) to avoid reinvent the wheels again and again.
-The codes here really reduce my coding burden, so that I can mainly focus on those core functionalities.
-If you also benefit from this repo, please consider `star`.
+We wrote lots of codes with the same or nearly the same functionalities daily.
+Although writing these codes is trivial, but it takes time and affect the mood.
+Sometimes we even need to use Google or stackoverflow because of bad memory.
+Here I put the codes that we almost need to use everyday to avoid reinvent the wheels.
+The codes here help reduce my coding burden, so that I can focus on core functionalities.
+Please consider `star` if you benefit from this repo.

 Installation